-Another awesome perk is that backcountry beds have a comforter quilt built right into it.
+Another awesome perk is that backcountry beds have a comforter quilt built into them.

 Aside from a sleeping pad, backcountry beds are essentially your all-in-one solution.

-They’re a good fit for someone looking to get away from a sleeping bag’s constraint, but who might not be ready to jump to a completely different system.
+They’re a good fit for someone looking to escape a sleeping bag’s constraint but who might not be ready to jump to a completely different system.

-- Often features little pockets for arms/hands; on warm nights, quilt can be turned inside out and used as insulation if you don’t have a good pad
+- A quilt can be turned inside out and used as insulation if you don’t have a good pad.

-- May be too similar to sleeping bags for some
+- It may be too similar to sleeping bags for some.

-A tarp is another ultralight option that provides a lot of versatility and sleeping options.
+A tarp is another ultralight option that provides versatility and sleeping options.

-For instance, tarps can be used in conjunction with a bivy or a hammock for a more “tent-like” feel.
+For instance, tarps can be used with a bivy or a hammock for a more “tent-like” feel.

 Actually, to put it bluntly, tarps are terrible at insulation.

-So not only do you need a sleeping pad, but we’d advise that you have one that is rated to handle the temperatures you’ll be camping in.
+So not only do you need a sleeping pad, but we’d advise that you have one rated to handle the temperatures you’ll be camping in.

-- Can be used in conjunction with bivy
+- It can be used in conjunction with a bivy.

-- Might still be too minimalist for some
+- It might still be too minimalist for some.

-Emergency blankets, sometimes called space blankets, are a greatly underrated piece of equipment.
+Emergency blankets, sometimes called space blankets, are greatly underrated equipment.

-They get tucked away “for emergency use only,” when in actuality, they can serve as a regular addition to a sleeping set.
+They get tucked away “for emergency use only” when they can be a regular addition to a sleeping set.

-They’re made of a special foil that feels tissue-paper-thin to the touch, but is extremely thermally insulating.
+They’re made of a special foil that feels tissue-paper-thin but is extremely thermally insulating.
 This is why they’re designated for emergencies: they keep you so warm that they can help prevent hypothermia.

-Similar to bivy sacks and sleeping bag liners, emergency blankets rank as one of the lightest weight options so far.
+Like bivy sacks and sleeping bag liners, emergency blankets are one of the lightest weight options so far.
 This makes them an appealing choice for a thru-hiker.

 Use an emergency blanket in combination with a sleeping pad.
 You lay on the pad and then place the blanket over you like a regular blanket.

-Just be careful when it comes to crawling inside it or wrapping all the way up.
-I made the mistake of doing that once and woke up completely sweaty because it insulated me that well.
+Just be careful when crawling inside it or wrapping it all the way up.
+I made the mistake of doing that once and woke up sweaty because it insulated me well.

-- It has one job: keep you warm.
-So it’s not the best for breathability unless you use it in specific ways
+- It has one job: to keep you warm.
+So it’s not the best for breathability unless you use it in specific ways.

-For those who are 200% done with any sort of sleep system that encases you, just ditch them and pack some warm clothes!
+For those of you that are 200% done with any sort of sleep system that encases you, ditch them and pack some warm clothes!

 We suggest a pair of insulating/thermal long underwear and thick socks for your first layer.
 Then don a pair of leggings and a shirt.
 Over that, wear a hoodie (or two), plus a pair of roomy pants (preferably ones with a shell to help with heat retention) and a hat.

-This method is only advisable for the summer months where it won’t get too cold.
+This method is only advisable for the summer when it won’t get too cold.
 And still, you want to anticipate temperatures in the low 50’s, depending on where you camp.
-Trust me: at 4am, it gets pretty chilly.
+Trust me: at 4 am, it gets pretty chilly.